Septias/bachelor-thesis/overview.typ

 Inherit statements can be handled as syntactic sugar.

 == Function Patterns
 Functions are pure and functional which helps in inferring a proper type.
 Patterns are given as records, showing which exact fields are wanted "as parameters".
-The ellipsis `(…)` allows for arbitrary extra fields, and the `?` question mark syntax for default values.
+The ellipsis `(…)` allSows for arbitrary extra fields, and the `?` question mark syntax for default values.
 To handle these, all expected record fields need to be present in the function argument so a record constraint with these fields can be added to the argument of the function.
 If a default value is given for some record fields, a constraint can be made on the arguments as well.

 == Dunder Methods